 Mixing ratio variables have a very important property: In the absence of water sources and sinks, these variables are conserved as air moves around.
-This "tracer" feature keeps
+This "tracer" feature is very useful for understanding how water behaves and determining how water vapor is controlled in the atmosphere.